 Psychedelia and the Psychedelic movement

-- Pertaining to or characterized by hallucinations, distortions of perception and awareness, and sometimes psychotic-like behavior.
+- Pertaining to or characterized by hallucinations, distortions of perception and awareness.

 - A drug that produces such effects.